LoginRadius/engineering-portal/content/basics_and_uses_of_the_enum_in_csharp/index.md

     Console.WriteLine(data+" - "+ (int)Enum.Parse(typeof(Vehicle), data));
 }
 ```
-Here *Enum.GetNames(Type enumType)* method is used which retrieves an array of the names from the specified enum.
+Here *Enum.GetNames(Type enumType)* method is used, which retrieves an array of the names from the specified enum.

 Output:
 ```